Caring for farm animals in hot weather

-Pigs are very susceptible to heat stress and their cooling mechanisms are limited, as they're unable to sweat except through the tip of their snout.
-They will pant to try to cool down.
-For outdoor pigs:
+Pigs are very susceptible to heat stress as they can't cool down easily on their own.
+They sweat only through the tip of their snout and will pant to try to cool down.

 - Try to ensure they have some sort of artificial or natural wallows available so they can lose heat through evaporation.

-- Insulated arcs can help stop outdoor pigs getting too hot.
+- Insulated arcs can help stop outdoor pigs from getting too hot.

-- Misting in the dunging area can help indoor pigs to cool down.
+- Misting in the dunging area can help indoor pigs cool down.

 - In extreme cases of heat stress (i.e. they collapse), you may need to hose them down to get them cool as quickly as possible.
 If in doubt, seek immediate advice from your vet.

-Monitor newly shorn sheep very closely because, paradoxically, they're probably more susceptible to heat stress than a fully fleeced sheep, as the fleece acts as insulation against the heat.
+Monitor newly shorn sheep very closely because, more likely to suffer heat stress than fully fleeced sheep, as the fleece acts as insulation against the heat.